 - Spray a large baking sheet with cooking spray.

 - Prepare peppers, by cutting a long narrow triangle with the wide part of the triangle just below the stem and the narrow part at the bottom tip of the pepper, leaving stem in tact if possible.
 Cut out this section, chop and set aside.
 Then clean out the seeds and membranes from within the pepper.
 Set peppers open side up, on the baking sheet.

-- In a sauté pan, heat olive oil and cook shallots until translucent.
-Add chopped poblano and red peppers.
+- In a sauté pan, heat olive oil and cook shallots (or onions) until translucent.
+Add chopped poblano pieces and red peppers.
 Sauté a few minutes longer.
 Remove from heat.

-- In a large bowl, crumble the goat cheese and add remaining grated cheese, sautéed peppers and shallots, corn and cilantro.
-Mix well with a fork or by hand.
+- In a large bowl, crumble the goat cheese and add cilantro and mix well.
+Add sautéed peppers and shallots, corn and grated cheese.
+Mix well with a fork or wooden spoon.
 Season to taste with salt and pepper.

 - Stuff cavities of cleaned peppers with filling.
 Sprinkle remaining cheese over the top of each pepper.